Phoenix009/Notes/Computer_Networks/Application Layer.md

 Applications that have throughput requirements are said to be bandwidth-sensitive applications.
 Many current multimedia applications are bandwidth sensitive.

-Elastic applications on the other hand can make use of as much throughput that is available to them. ex: Electronic mail.
+Elastic/Bandwidth-insensitive applications on the other hand can make use of as much throughput that is available to them. ex: Electronic mail.

 #### 3. Timing:

 A transport layer protocol can also provide timing guarantees.
 Such a service would be appealing to interactive real-time applications, all of which require tight timing constraints on data delivery in order to be effective. ex: Interactive online games.

-For non-real-time applications, lower delay is always prefereble to higher delay, but no tight constraint is place on the end-to-end delays.
+For non-real-time applications, lower delay is always preferable to higher delay, but no tight constraint is place on the end-to-end delays.

 #### 4. Security: